 Contact: Caitlin Graf, The Nation, press [at] thenation.com, 212-209-5400

-New York, NY—April 17, 2020—The Nation, America’s leading source of progressive politics and culture, today named Wilfred Chan (@wilfredchan / New York, NY) as a contributing writer, covering capitalism and its contradictions across East Asia; questions of nationhood and identity; and the intersections between labor and technology, social movements, and visual culture.
+New York, NY—April 17, 2020—The Nation, America’s leading source of progressive politics and culture, today named Wilfred Chan (@wilfredchan / New York, NY) as a contributing writer, covering politics, labor, technology, and social movements in and between Asia and the West.
 His most recent article for The Nation was “The WHO Ignores Taiwan.
 The World Pays the Price.”

 “Wilfred is the rare writer who can jump from international commentary to ground-level local reporting with ease,” said Nation senior editor Madeline Leung Coleman.
 “We’re thrilled to have his critical perspective in The Nation, especially as recent events make it clearer than ever that what happens on the other side of the world is deeply connected to everyday life here in the United States.”